1. notice

 The hardware implementation of digital circuits is not handled here.
 I donโ€™t know the details either

-[logic-operator] logical and, or, not
+[logic_operator] logical and, or, not

 • And, , and, logical conjunction